 NEC considers the following potential PAI and indicators throughout the investment process.
 The relevant risks and opportunities assessed may vary from investment to investment, depending on the geographical context and the potential risks associated with the relevant counterparty or project, the risks inherent to the relevant sector, and the risks related to the individual fund.
-Further information on the integration of sustainability risks by NPIII is set out in section E below.
+Further information on the integration of sustainability risks by each individual fund managed by NEC is set out in sections E-H below.